Robzaga/tbarlow12.github.io/experience.md

       Eric Ehlen, Project Manager, BAE Systems, Inc.
     </summary>
 <ul>
-  "Rob always has a great attitude and is very dependable.
-He has a great work ethic.
+  "Rob always has a great attitude and is very dependable; he has a great work ethic.
 Rob continually comes up with self-generated ideas to make the process better and he bounces those ideas off his teammates to make sure they are on-target.
 He is clear and concise, not just in speaking, but in his writing.
 The Process Model Toolkit project was a collaborative effort and Rob is an excellent team player."
     </ul>
 </details>